tg1489/horiseon/README.md

 # 01 HTML, CSS, and Git: Code Refactor

+## Changed Code

+Code has been modified inside the index.html to meet the Acceptance Criteria for the project.

 ## Challenges in This Course

 There are two types of Challenges in this course.
 Each one is designed to prepare you for a scenario that you're likely to encounter as a web developer.